 According to the start time as defined in the course syllabus it is imperative that students arrive promptly for clinical experiences.
-All students must be prepared to provide safe care, dressed appropriately and on time.
+All students must be prepared to provide safe care, dressed appropriately, and on time.
 If a student arrives late or unprepared to provide safe care they may be sent home by the clinical instructor.
 Any missed clinical time must be made up.
 Tardiness in more than one instance may result in development of a Performance Improvement Plan (PIP).
 Habitual tardiness may result in not meeting the clinical hour requirement or the objectives of the course and failure of the course.

-- First occurrence of tardiness: verbal warning and review policy with the student - 2nd occurrence of tardiness: A mandatory meeting will be scheduled with faculty and a PIP initiated. - 3rd occurrence of tardiness: Student will be sent home from clinical for the day.
-A mandatory meeting will be scheduled with faculty and a clinical contract will be initiated to address tardiness. - Once meeting has been held the student can arrange with faculty to make up missed clinical hours equal the clock hours or missed clinical time and/or simulation experience scheduled and arranged by faculty.
-The method of clinical makeup is determined by the faculty. - A subsequent tardy will be a violation of the of the PIP and may result in course failure.
+- First occurrence of tardiness: verbal warning and review policy with the student - 2nd occurrence of tardiness: A mandatory meeting will be scheduled with faculty and a PIP initiated. - 3rd occurrence of tardiness: Student may be sent home from clinical for the day.
+A mandatory meeting will be scheduled with faculty and a clinical contract will be initiated to address tardiness. - Once a meeting has been held, at the discretion of the faculty, the student can arrange to make up missed clinical hours equal the missed clinical time and/or simulation experience; to scheduled and arranged by faculty.
+The method of clinical makeup is determined by the faculty. - A subsequent tardy will be a violation of the PIP and may result in course failure.

-Attendance in Clinical Courses: Pre-Licensure & LVN 30 Unit Option Programs Policy on Attendance in Clinical Experiences
+Attendance in Clinical Courses: Pre-Licensure Programs Policy on Attendance in Clinical Experiences